 All members should have an appropriate level of training within a year of taking office.
-Members of the Audit Committee are scheduled to receive this in January 2018, and it will be periodically updated or provided where membership changes.
+Members of the Audit Committee received training in August 2018, and it will be periodically updated or provided where membership changes.
 This will be carried out in-house in conjunction with the Council's treasury management advisors.